Which Of The Following Statements Is Always True

 False True True

 • Law of Identity (P → P): This states that if P is true, then P is true.
 It's a self-evident truth.
-For example, "If the sky is blue, then the sky is blue."
+To give you an idea, "If the sky is blue, then the sky is blue."
 The truth table for this is:

 P P → P